Kensington & Chelsea has the third highest rate of homelessness in the UK, according to a report by Shelter.

-The numbers without a home increased by 4% nationwide in the last year with the highest levels found in London where one in 52 people are homeless.
+The numbers without a home increased by 4% nationwide in the past year with the highest levels found in London where one in 52 people are recorded as being homeless.

 Shelter CEO Polly Neate said: “It’s unforgivable that 320,000 people in Britain have been swept up by the housing crisis and now have no place to call home.

 “These new figures show that homelessness is having a devastating impact on the lives of people right across the country.”

 Hammersmith and Fulham was ranked as 13th, Lambeth 16th, Wandsworth 19th, Croydon 20th and Kingston Upon Thames 25th.

 Glass Door, a charity that offers emergency shelter in churches in west and south west London, also criticised the level of homelessness.

 Glass Door chief operating officer Lucy Abraham said: “The numbers are shocking, but behind the numbers are thousands of individuals – each with their own story.

 “Many are struggling against a backdrop of high rents, plummeting levels of social housing, and a deteriorating welfare system.

 “More people than ever before trying to get a space in our winter night shelters.”